John D. Collins

 John Christopher Dixon (born 2 December 1942), billed as John D. Collins, is a British actor who played Flt.
 Lt.
 Fairfax, a stranded British airman in occupied France during World War II, in the BBC sitcom 'Allo 'Allo!.
-He is the actor to have been cast most frequently in writer/producer David Croft's hit sitcoms: a total of six different series and ten characters.
+He is the actor to have been cast most frequently in writer/producer David Croft's sitcoms: a total of six different series and ten characters.

 Biography

 Collins won the Ivor Novello and Robert Donat Scholarships to RADA.
 After graduating he went on to run the Summer Theatre at Frinton-on-Sea, Essex for three years and then went to work in the first season of the Nottingham Playhouse.

 In his early years he made a number of films including the Hammer Film Dracula Has Risen from the Grave (1968), the film versions of Till Death Us Do Part (1969) and Dad's Army (1971), The Adventures of Barry McKenzie (1972), The Ghoul (1975), and The Boys in Blue (1982), and also many plays for Granada Television.
 As a vicar in Coronation Street, he failed to marry Albert Tatlock.

 For ten years he worked with Spike Milligan as his assistant director and as an actor, in Son of Oblomov and The Bed-Sitting Room.
 He also appeared with Milligan in his Q’ series on television.

 He became a regular cast member of two television series – A Family at War and also with Robert Lindsay in Get Some In!.
 He first worked for David Croft in the film version of Dad's Army in 1971, and subsequently was cast in episodes of It Ain't Half Hot Mum, Hi-de-Hi!, Are You Being Served? and Oh, Doctor Beeching!, as well his regular role in 'Allo 'Allo! and the recurring character of Jerry in You Rang, M'Lord?.
 Along with several other cast members of 'Allo 'Allo, Collins had previously appeared in Secret Army, the series of which Allo 'Allo was a parody.